 How do we know what not to fear?

-Most of us fear the things that are legitimately dangerous in life: Driving on an icy road during a winter storm, standing at the edge of a huge cliff, or encountering a predatory animal like a snake or bear in nature.
+Most of us fear the things that are legitimately dangerous in life: driving on an icy road during a winter storm, standing at the edge of a huge cliff, or encountering in nature a predatory animal like a snake or a bear.
+In other words, we tend to be wary of life-threatening events.

 But what about those things that cause us fear but aren’t really dangerous?
-For example, going to a large social event, giving a presentation to a large group of people, or getting on a plane.
+For example, going to a big social event, giving a presentation to a large group of people, or getting on a plane can trigger the body to produce stress hormones.
+We need to try our best to ensure that this response is triggered as seldom as possible.

-Our bodies are built to help us handle truly dangerous situations.
-The response that occurs — called fight or flight — when we are in these situations helps us move faster, better, and stronger.
-Used sparingly, the physical symptoms of fight-or-flight won’t hurt us.
+Our bodies are built to help us handle truly dangerous situations or even life-threatening situations.
+The response — called fight or flight — that occurs when we are in these situations helps us move faster, better, and stronger.
+Used sparingly, the physical symptoms, and the response triggered by fight-or-flight won’t hurt us.

 Unfortunately, when the response is activated too often, those repeated physical symptoms can hurt us.

-Ahead, we’ll discuss how you can essentially learn how to turn that fight-or-flight response off when it doesn’t need to be in use.
-First, however, it’s important to know why and how fight-or-flight occurs.
+Ahead, we’ll discuss how you can essentially learn to turn that fight-or-flight response off when it doesn’t need to be in use.
+First, it’s important to know why and how fight-or-flight happens and what triggers the stress hormone production.
 So, let’s begin there.

 Walter Bradford Cannon, an American physiologist at Harvard in the early 1900s, originally coined the term “fight or flight.”
-The American Institute of Stress defines the fight or flight response as:
+The American Institute of Stress1 defines the fight or flight response as,

-“A physiological reaction that occurs in the presence of something that is terrifying, either mentally or physically.”
+“A physiological response to stress that occurs in the presence of something that is terrifying, either mentally or physically.”

-The fight or flight response keeps you safe, just as it kept all of our ancestors safe tens of thousands of years ago.
-When you are faced with a serious and imminent danger, it is imperative that your body be able to react quickly and effectively.
+The fight or flight response keeps you safe, just as it did for all of our ancestor's thousands of years ago.
+When you are faced with serious and imminent danger, it is imperative that your body be able to react quickly and effectively, through this physiological response

-For this reason, the fight or flee response is not something that we are in conscious control of (for the most part).
-Rather, it is an automatic response that occurs within our brains and bodies essentially without our consent, an acute stress response — sort of like the anti-lock braking system on your car that automatically pump in short bursts when the car encounters a patch of ice on the road.
+For this reason, the fight or flee response is not something that we consciously control (for the most part).
+Rather, it is an automatic response that occurs within our brains and bodies essentially without our consent, an acute stress response.
+Much like the anti-lock braking system on your car that automatically pumps in short bursts when the vehicle encounters a patch of ice on the road.

 The fight-or-flight response starts in the brain.
 Before the physical reactions of this process can take place, your brain needs to recognize that there is a clear and present danger.
 This happens with help from your senses and from there, through a series of hormone releases.

-First, your eyes and ears are the first of your senses to notice a danger.
+Your eyes and ears are the first of your senses to notice danger.
 In this case, let's say the danger is a grizzly bear that you encounter while on a hike in the woods.
-Your eyes see the bear, and your ears hear the bear rustling toward you through the bushes.
+Your eyes see the bear, and your ears hear it rustling toward you through the bushes.
 These two senses send signals to your brain.
-Specifically, the signals are sent to your brain's emotion processing center: the amygdala.
+Specifically, they are sent to your brain's emotion processing center, the amygdala.

-Next, your amygdala processes the information sent by the eyes and ears.
-It informs the hypothalamus, a part of your brain that's often called the “command center” that there’s immediate danger afoot.
+Next, the amygdala processes the information received from the eyes and ears.
+It informs the hypothalamus, a part of your brain that's often called the command center, that there’s immediate danger afoot.
 Your hypothalamus controls the autonomic nervous system (more on this later).
 It alerts the autonomic nervous system by way of a system called the HPA Axis.

 The HPA Axis

-The HPA Axis, or hypothalamic pituitary adrenal axis, involves a series of glands that are part of the nervous and endocrine systems and that are involved in fight or flee.
+The HPA Axis, or hypothalamic-pituitary-adrenal axis, involves a series of glands that are part of the nervous and endocrine systems, which are involved in fight or flee.

 Everything starts with the hypothalamus — remember, this is the command center of the brain.
 The hormonal process goes like this:

-The autonomic nervous system is a functional division of the broader nervous system that each one of our bodies possess.
-It is made up of two subsystems, one of which (the sympathetic nervous system) takes on the responsibilities of fight or flight by using the cortisol produced by the adrenal glands.
+The autonomic nervous system is a functional division of the broader nervous system that each of our bodies possesses.
+It is made up of two subsystems that oppose each other’s functions - the sympathetic and the parasympathetic nervous systems.
+The sympathetic nervous system takes on the responsibilities of fight or flight anxiety using the cortisol produced by the adrenal glands.
+This is termed the cortisol stress response.
+So the sympathetic nervous system and anxiety go hand in hand.

 The autonomic nervous system has the power to control three types of cells in the body:

-For purposes of explaining fight or flight, let’s take a closer look at the two main subsystems that make up the autonomic nervous system: The sympathetic nervous system and the parasympathetic nervous system.
+For purposes of explaining fight or flight, let’s take a closer look at the two main subsystems that make up the autonomic2 nervous system: the sympathetic nervous system and the parasympathetic nervous system.

 The Sympathetic Nervous System: In Charge of Fight and Flight